 It’s worth noting that each member of a person’s social support network usually doesn’t provide all four types of support at all times.
 For example, your handy carpenter friend may provide great instrumental support for your broken table, but may not be the person you turn to for relationship advice.
 When these four types of support come together, it may contribute to a sense of mental well-being.

 Are you worried about having lost touch with some people in your social support network?
 Fret not — there are ways to bolster social support if you feel like it’s lacking.
 You may try sending a message or making a phone call to remind them how much of a priority they are to you.
 You might also consider whether you’re taking some relationships for granted.
 Do you feel lonely even with a seemingly robust social support system around you?
 Interestingly, people tend to underreport social support that comes from a family member, possibly because familial relationships are seen as unconditional or less voluntary.
 Conversely, this reflection may help reveal unhealthy relationships in your life that can lead to this loneliness.

 As in any relationship, social support is a two-way street.
 In order to receive support, you may want to give support, too.
 Consider reaching out to a friend you know is struggling or making plans with a friend you haven't talked with in a while.
 If you're looking to build new relationships, check out clubs or groups in your community, city, or school that center around shared hobbies or interests.
-For additional ideas on how to up your social support system, check out Friends for a first year guy? in the Go Ask Alice! archives.
 You may also find that speaking with a health promotion professional helps with managing stress levels and improving social skills.

 However you find your sources of emotional, instrumental, informational, and appraisal support, they may help improve your mental and physical health as well as add to your cache of happy memories.Alice!